 Then news of the whistleblower doctor broke.
 Li Wenliang, a physician at Wuhan Central Hospital, had noticed a new strain in pneumonia cases in December that he likened to the SARS virus of 2003.
 He had filed a report to the necessary authorities.
 He was met with censure by local authorities in Wuhan and called a fearmongerer.
 He returned to work only to die of the novel coronavirus after contracting it from an infected patient.

 Chinese journalists seized this brief window of opportunity to speak out against “a system of deception”.
-Some have since reportedly been said to have disappeared.
-It was a rare inkling of discontent among the Chinese.
-A public, slow to anger and powerless in an already draconian political system, demanded transparency and freedom of speech.
+It was a rare inkling of discontent.
 “We are not asleep,” a netizen posted on Weibo.
 A week earlier, the local police station involved issued an apology for their treatment of Li.
-It won’t bring him back.

 Effects of the lengthy lockdown

-It has been said that had China reacted even a week earlier, the ferocious spread the world is battling now may have been less severe.
-The thing about retrospect is that it comes too late.
-Certainly China has paid the price.
-With the Motherland now in the twilight of its fight, the effects of more than two months of lockdown are revealing themselves.
+With China now in the twilight of its fight, the effects of more than two months of lockdown are revealing themselves.
 Employees have not received salaries, some companies have uttered “downsizing”.
-And this is only what we have been allowed to know.
 On 9 April, China’s figures read: total cases 82 870, deaths 3 335.
 The world: total cases almost 1.5 million, deaths: 88 567.

 As we South Africans comforted each other during Chinese lockdown, on our social media groups, during dinner for three at one another’s homes as we took turns to cook, we shared the same fear: please, don’t let corona reach Africa.
 South Africa.
 Mostly we felt anger at 26 misspent years.
 Now the chickens were coming home to roost.